 “You look like you're fun.
 Want to teach me something?”

 “Open to fun times with a young stud?”

 As well as perfectly thoughtful messages that remark about my profile, interests or photos.
 The gamut.
 If I respond, does that make me a cougar?

-Bit of background: All the men I’ve been involved with in my life were my age or older (in one case, way, way older but I’ll elaborate on that in another post).
-Twice in the past few years I was involved for a few months each with men who were 3 and 5 years my junior, and in both cases they were really, really lovely people, hyper-bright, ambitious and both were about 700% better looking than me.
+Twice in my late 30s I dated younger men.
+I was involved for a few months each with men who were 3 and 5 years my junior, and in both cases they were really, really lovely people, hyper-bright, ambitious and both were about 700% better looking than me.
 Both were great experiences.
 Even if I would stare at them across the bar table or at their head on my pillow, rub my eyes and think WTF is going on here?!, my ego, I admit, was like a sow in shit …mmmmm … prrrrrr … meow … oink!